FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 as an Upper Bound for one Search Goal may still be a Lower Bound for another Search Goal.
-And, due to this other goal, MLRsearch will probably perform subsequent Trials at Trial Loads even higher than the original value.
+And, due to this other goal, MLRsearch will probably perform subsequent Trials at Trial Loads even larger than the original value.

 {::comment}

     TODO-P2: Unify load adjectives: higher/lower xor larger/smaller. => higher/lower.

+    Currently: Loads are large/small, durations short/long, all else (loss, performance) are high/low.
+    Reverify in final pass.

 {:/comment}

 This introduces questions any many-goals search algorithm has to address.
-What to do when all such higher load trials happen to have zero loss?
+What to do when all such larger load trials happen to have zero loss?
 Does it mean the earlier upper bound was not real?
-Does it mean the later low-loss trials are not considered a lower bound?
+Does it mean the later Low-Loss trials are not considered a lower bound?

 The situation where a smaller load is classified as an Upper Bound, while a larger load is classified as a Lower Bound (for the same search goal),